awfulwoman/infra/README.md

 This is all part of a huge learning and emotional experience for me.
 I spent a lot of 2020 and 2021 in hospital, dealing with a lot of medical shit.

 When I got out I decided that some changes were needed to my life.
-One of those changes was to make a gigantic (and frankly ill-planned) career change from Frontend Development - where I was mostly a manager and therefore spent my majority of time piloting spreadsheets - to infrastructure & Platform Engineering as *an actual engineer and not a manager*.
+One of those changes was to make a gigantic (and frankly ill-planned) career change from Frontend Development - where I was mostly a manager and therefore spent my majority of time piloting spreadsheets -  right over to infrastructure & Platform Engineering as *an actual engineer and not a manager*.

 Part of skilling up in this new role has been doing lots of learning on the side.